 Stina is a PhD fellow at the Department of Arts and Cultural Studies, University of Copenhagen, where she is researching the politics and aesthetics of synthesized voices.
-Stina has published articles on art, technology and sound in magazines and journals such as Transformations Journal of Media & Culture, Body, Space & Technology Journal, Cultural Analysis, Seismograf, and kunsten.nu.
-She has given papers at conferences such as TERRÆN, ISEA, Aesthetics, Ethics and Biopolitics of the Posthuman, Global Lives Project - UC Berkeley, Re-New IMAC, and NORDIK.
-Stina is also a practitioner of art with a focus on data, sound and technology.
+Stina has published articles on art, technology and sound in magazines and journals.
+Stina is also a practitioner of interaction design and art with a focus on sound and technology.
 She has presented her work in places such as Den Frie Udstillingsbygning, NLHspace, DIAS - Digital Interactive Art Space, Wundergrund Festival, BEAM festival, Atelier Hotel Pro Forma, MIX Copenhagen, LAK festival.

 Mads Steensig Pelt

 Mads is a programmer residing in Copenhagen.
-He works with backend development and software architecture for a Danish IT startup.
+He works with software architecture, infrastructure, operations and dev-ops.
 He has experience with a wide-array of platforms and web frameworks.
 In his spare time he is an avid collector of exotica music, and likes to work with sound/music, recording, and production.

 > Friends of multivocal